bonbonn1912/ConsoleEloCsgo/README.md

 ## Description
 Gets faceit elo via the official faceit api and the last known Matchmaking rank from csgostats.gg and prints them either in your console or (team-) chat.
-This is a very early and error prone version.
+This is a very early and error prone version. <br>
 Prerequisites: NodeJs installed on your PC (check with node -v in your cmd)

 ## Setup